bigmoves/quickslice/docs/guides/mutations.md

 Authorization: Bearer <access_token>
 ```

-See the [Authentication Guide](authentication.md) for details on each flow and how to obtain tokens.
+See the [Authentication Guide](authentication.md) for flow details and token acquisition.